Marie Hilton: Inspiration from Europe

 Firmin Marbeau had founded the first crèche in 1844 in Paris.
 The crèche provided child care to enable working-class mothers to work jobs outside of the home, Hilton came across the idea in Brussels in 1870 where over 500 children were cared for.
 She realised this was a solution to her worries.
 She had witnessed the children of working mothers in London who did not get enough attention.
 Their mothers loved them but they did not have the time and energy to look after them.

 "Mrs Hilton's Creche" Opens Up

 What became known as "Mrs Hilton's Creche" opened on 22 February 1871 with 25 young children.
 It initially occupied one house in Stepney Causeway.
 When the children arrived their clothes would be put out "to air" in bags and they would be washed and dressed in the creche's own clothes.
 Nurses were employed to care for the children.
-By 1889 it was "Mrs's Hilton's Creche, Infirmary and Orphan's Home" and it occupied three houses.
+By 1889 it was "Mrs. Hilton's Creche, Infirmary and Orphan's Home" and it occupied three houses.
 By 1896 it catered for 120 children in three houses.